“What do you want to be when you grow up?”

 If that high-end DSLR camera is a must-have, it’s time to start thinking about how to make that a reality.
 Earning money by doing chores benefits the whole household, while teaching kids about the value of money.
 Mydoh is a money management app for parents and kids.
 With a Mydoh Smart Cash Card, you and your child can track their earning and spending history.
 Designed so parents can set weekly or one-off tasks, with Mydoh simplifying transactions by automatically transferring money from your account into your child’s Mydoh account once tasks are complete.

 Future video stars can also start learning how to spend their hard-earned money wisely through our app.
-Learn more about how you can use Mydoh as a way to help your kids learn, earn, and save.

 This article offers general information only and is not intended as legal, financial or other professional advice.
 A professional advisor should be consulted regarding your specific situation.
 While the information presented is believed to be factual and current, its accuracy is not guaranteed and it should not be regarded as a complete analysis of the subjects discussed.
 All expressions of opinion reflect the judgment of the author(s) as of the date of publication and are subject to change.
 No endorsement of any third parties or their advice, opinions, information, products or services is expressly given or implied by Royal Bank of Canada or its affiliates.

 Teach Your Kids How To Earn, Spend & Save Money